deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/dd-creating-and-registering-a-simple-route.md

     <b>Listing 15-6.</b> The Defaiult Contents of the Global.asax.cs file
 </p>

-To create a route follow these two steps:
+To create a route using *Add* method (RouteCollectin class) follow these two steps:

 1. Open the *RouteConfig.cs* file and remove all instructions.
 2. Now, edit the *RouteConfig.cs* file to match as seen in Listing 15-7.